find your perfect postgrad program

 TIP #1 Practice your organisational skills and time management

 To be a PhD student means to be your own boss, at least in terms of planning your own working hours and managing your research project.
 To be your own boss sounds great, but it can also be overwhelming unless you are prepared for the challenges it takes.
 You need to make sure you’re ready before your course starts by finding out what type of work schedule makes you most productive and able to stay inspired.
-In short you need to learn how to be your own boss!
+In short you need to learn how to be your own boss and ensure you stay motivated!

 TIP #2 Get your academic skills in shape